 So you think you’ve balanced everything out with your EQ skills.
 Any track that might have clashed or gotten in another track’s way is panned so that it doesn’t.
 The mix sounds great from your special mix position.
 But guess what?
 We still don’t hear everything in stereo these days.

-The best way to deal with this is to look in your DAW's multitrack on the master channel and find the Stereo/Mono button.
-Most will have it, but if not there will be a default plugin you can drop in to pull it off.
+The best way to deal with this is to look in your DAW’s multitrack on the master channel and find the Stereo/Mono button.
+The best DAW’s will have it, but if not there will be a default plugin you can drop in to pull it off.
 Otherwise you may have a monitor controller with a mono button.

 Mix in mono often.
 Reference your mono switch constantly.
 You can do most of your EQ work in mono entirely before you ever think about panning if you wish.
 Just use it!